11/10/2024

 Today’s economy feels a lot like the high inflation times of the 1970s.
 With interest rates growing, many sectors, like healthcare, commercial real estate, and retail, are under a lot of pressure.
 To tackle these issues and do well in M&A, companies need smart strategies that work across the UK.

-Effective turnaround tactics
+effective turnaround tactics

 Finding what you can improve straight away in a new business is crucial.
 In M&A situations, leaders search for ways to win quickly.
 This could be through cutting costs, improving how things are managed, or making operations smoother to deal with staff shortages and supply problems.